Git & Development Tricks: Github, Gitlab and more

 VSCode

-You can install it with flatpak:
+You can install vscode in Ubuntu with flatpak:

 flatpak install flathub com.visualstudio.code #https://flathub.org/apps/com.visualstudio.code